awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ### layout.html

-The following code represents the **layout.html** file that represents the application's menu.
+The following is the HTML for the **layout.html** file that represents the application's menu.

      <!DOCTYPE html>
      <html xmlns:th="http://www.thymeleaf.org">